LÉ Cliona

+Construction

 Bellwort was built by George Brown & Co of Greenock, Scotland.
 After wartime service in the Royal Navy she was handed over to the Naval Service on 3 February 1947 and commissioned Cliona by Lieutenant Walter J. Reidy the same day.
 She was sold to Haulbowline Industries for scrap and was removed to Passage West on 4 November 1970.

+Service history

+From March 1942 onwards Bellwort served with close escort groups on South Atlantic convoys, stationed at Freetown.
+In three years Bellwort sailed with 42 trade convoys (outbound and homebound), contributing to the safe and timely arrival of more than 800 merchant ships.
+She was involved in one major convoy battle, around Convoy TS 37 in April 1943, which saw the loss of seven ships in one night.
+With the end of hostilities Bellwort was decommissioned and in 1946 she was sold.